Why Own a Geiger Counter?

 - Check for radioactivity in antiques, watch and clock dials, antique pottery, smoke detector, lantern mantels, etc.

-- Monitor and maintain awareness amidst a nuclear accident or emergency
+- Monitor and maintain awareness amidst a nuclear accident or emergency such as the one currently underway in the Fukushima prefecture of Japan.

 - Test for radioactive contamination of food